-It should be obvious that you need a blog if you’re running an ongoing SEO campaign; as you’ll see in some of the coming strategies, the optimization work of your blog posts feeds into a number of SEO angles.
+It should be obvious that you need a blog if you’re running an ongoing SEO campaign; as you’ll see in some of the coming strategies, the optimization work of your blog posts feeds into a number of off-page SEO or on-site SEO angles.
 However, before you start, it’s a good idea to set up author roles as personal brands in the context of your site.
 Personal brands will allow you to characterize various writers on your team, giving them each a unique voice and area of expertise.
 You can showcase these brands on an “author” or “team” page, but the real benefit is having these personal brands develop your articles.
 It will optimize your articles for author-specific searches and give you better options for guest posting and social media marketing (which I’ll dig into later).

 Similarly, you should optimize the meta descriptions of your pages—these feed into the text beneath the green link to your website.
-Here, you have more wiggle room—160 characters—so make sure you include multiple target keywords that accurately describe the content you have on-site.
-Again, this is your chance to be persuasive, so show off your marketing skills and write copy that entices the user to actually click your result instead of the other 9 competing results on the page.
+Here, you have more wiggle room—160 characters—so make sure you include multiple target keyword that accurately describe the content you have on-site.
+Again, this is your chance to be persuasive, so show off your marketing skills and write copy that entices the user to actually click your search results instead of the other 9 competing search results on the page.
 While there’s debate about whether the meta description is actually a ranking factor anymore, there’s growing evidence that the CTR (click-through rate) of search results is a h2 factor in the ranking algorithm, which means a good meta description could indirectly affect your rankings, depending on how well it compels users to click your result.

-When you learn that every page of your site needs a title tag and a meta description, and that all of them should be optimized for target keywords, you might be tempted to create “templates,” which you can then copy and paste or modify only slightly to make quick work of optimizing each page.
+When you learn that every page of your site needs a title tag and a meta description, and that all of them should be optimized for target keyword, you might be tempted to create “templates,” which you can then copy and paste or modify only slightly to make quick work of optimizing each page.
 However, it’s actually in your best interest to develop unique titles and descriptions, from scratch, for every page.
 Having too many duplicates or near-duplicates can make you seem like you’re keyword stuffing.
 It will take some extra time, but it’s worth it.
 You can use a tool such as Screaming Frog to check the title tags and meta descriptions of each of your pages and identify duplicates or blanks.

-I’ve already talked about general principles for URLs—they should be static, short, and featuring a breadcrumbs-style trail to help users with navigation.
+I’ve already talked about general principles for URLs—they should be static, short, and featuring a breadcrumbs-style SEO trail to help users with navigation.
 But on the page level, they should also be optimized to appropriately describe your on-site content.
 For example, if you have an article on how to make chocolate fudge, a URL ending in “how-to-make-chocolate-fudge” is more descriptive and therefore better optimized than “online-recipe-3331.”
 Generally, you’ll want to avoid any numbers or special characters, include keywords where you can, and strive for intuitiveness.
-If a user can figure out what a page is about just by looking at a URL (without even clicking it), that’s ideal.
+If a user can figure out what a page is about just by looking at a page URL (without even clicking it), that’s ideal.

 Every page of your site needs to have some content on it—otherwise, Google may see it as a placeholder page, something worthless, or something designed to manipulate users or search rankings.
 Obviously, the length of content you can write for a given page is dependent on its subject of focus, but you’ll want to include at least a few hundred words of content as a minimum.
 Of course, you’ll also have to make sure this content is unique—don’t copy and paste paragraphs between pages unless you have a darn good reason to.
 This advice applies to product and service pages; for blog posts or other content, aim for at least 1,000 words.
 For homepages, you don’t need to worry about this; focus instead on creating a high-converting design that drives users to the pages you want them to visit (such as product or service pages) along with a h2 navigation architecture.

 Though some would argue this practice is somewhat antiquated, I still see positive results from it.
-For some of your most important target keywords and phrases, create dedicated pages with titles that correspond to those keywords.
+For some of your most important target keyword and phrases, create dedicated pages with titles that correspond to those keywords.
 For example, you might create a page for “custom picture frames,” or one for “emergency vet clinics.”
 The only caveat here is that you’ll need to create pages that seem natural; in other words, if you have a strange-sounding page title (one that’s clearly just a play at ranking for a keyword), it could do your site more harm than good.
 Keep it natural.

 Google pays attention to how often you produce new blog posts.
 You might have a large archive of valuable posts from 2012 and before, but if you haven’t posted anything in 4 years, you’ll probably see a steady decline in your organic traffic as time passes on.
 Increasing the frequency of your updates won’t be a major boon here—though having more high-quality content is always a good thing—so strive to update your blog at least once a week.

 I’ve already casually mentioned that your content needs to be high-quality if it’s going to succeed; that’s because Google judges the quality of your piece when it considers how to rank your authority (both on a domain and page level).
 What does “high-quality” mean?
-A lot of things, actually—just take a look at the Search Quality Rater’s Guidelines Google publishes.
+A lot of things, actually—just take a look at the Search Quality Rater’s Guidelines Google or search engines publishes.
 However, one of the most important qualities is usefulness.
 How beneficial is this content to an incoming audience?
 Do you answer their questions succinctly and accurately?
 Do you give them instructions or directions where appropriate?